-In 2025 Luke is also curating Assembly, Ireland’s pavilion at the 19th International Architecture Exhibition – La Biennale di Venezia.
+In 2025 Luke curated Assembly, Ireland’s pavilion at the 19th International Architecture Exhibition – La Biennale di Venezia and in May 2026 he will begin a Leverhulme Trust Early Career Fellowship at The Ruskin School of Art.

 Recent Publications